praveenksam/embedding-api-hands-on2/README.md

 ## Step 5: Add logic to two other buttons

-Add logic to Export PDF and Get Image buttons based on the documentation at https://help.tableau.com/current/api/embedding_api/en-us/reference/interfaces/viz.html
+Add logic to Export PDF and Get Image buttons based on the [Tableau Embedding API reference for Viz object] (https://help.tableau.com/current/api/embedding_api/en-us/reference/interfaces/viz.html)

 ## Step 6: Add a new dashboard to another slide at line 97